SciCompKL/CoDiPack/documentation/user/Migration.md

 ### Configure options

-Configure options are renamed to have an improved reflection on their meaning from the name.
-In general the `Opt`, `Enable`, `Disable` prefixes are dropped.
+Configure options are renamed to have better indicate their meaning.
+In general, the `Opt`, `Enable`, `Disable` prefixes are dropped.
 See below a full list of the changes.

 | CoDiPack 1.9 | CoDiPack 2.0 |
 |:--------|:--------|